 In the Beginning, there was Sparky

-A few weeks after the terrible tragedy on 9/11/2001, I lost Magic,a wonderful Beagle, mix to cancer, and his longtime companion Pumpkin was nearly as bereft as I was.
+A few weeks after the terrible tragedy on 9/11/2001, I lost Magic, my wonderful Beagle mix, to cancer, and his longtime companion Pumpkin was nearly as bereft as I was.
 I visited the shelter on a whim and fell in love with a male McNab Border Collie mix who’d been found wandering in the Piedmont area of Oakland.
 Sparky had been sitting in the pound waiting for me since right after 9/11 – I tell people he “channeled” Magic who wanted me to take him home.
-I knew absolutely nothing about the Border Collie or any working breeds at that point; my experience had been with fairly laid-back breed mutts: Magic and Pumpkin and five earlier shepherd/husky mixes.
+I knew absolutely nothing about working breeds like Border Collies: my experience had been with fairly laid-back breed mutts.
 I had had dogs since I was a young woman and thought I knew how to handle them.
 Now I know that all my other dogs minded because they loved me and figured out what I wanted, not because I knew how to train them.

 He Settled In – Sort Of